dtr-org/unit-e/doc/developer-notes.md

 ============================

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of UnitE Core code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of unit-e code.

-General UnitE Core
+General unit-e
 ----------------------

 - New features should be exposed on RPC first, then can be made available in the GUI